mozilla/shield-studies-addon-template/README.md

-The aim is to bring together tools and services we've used on other Shield Study add-ons (e.g. [dataleak-pioneer-shield-study](https://github.com/motin/dataleak-pioneer-shield-study)) into a template/example repository, so that new projects can come along and get a infrastructure together quickly, and be up and running with code, test suites, coverage etc quickly.
+The aim is to bring together tools and services we've used on other Shield Study add-ons (e.g. [dataleak-pioneer-shield-study](https://github.com/motin/dataleak-pioneer-shield-study)) into a template/example repository, so that new projects can come along and get infrastructure together, and be up and running with code, test suites, coverage etc quickly.

 ### Documentation